DarthData410/PyGames-Mars/README.md

 This open source project contains elements, source code, graphics, sounds, etc. that support my Medium.com series of post about python3 and pygame.
 Please refer to each sections 'Medium.com Links' named list.

 # Basis for game:
 You have landed a rover on Mars, named ROVI, and you are to survey the area in which ROVI can move in.
 In surverying the objective is to find all the minerals that exist, and record their cordinates for later phases that will mine said minerals.
-You need to pay attention to your power, because if it gets critically low before you recharge ROVI, then it will die.
-Each operation, like moving, sampling, etc. uses up power.
-Extending the solar panels to recharge uses power, hence why you need enough power to extend them to refill your power.
-Random events will take place, like storm damage, etc that will have an negative impact on ROVI.
-Further contact with alien (or from their point of view, native) lifeforms may take place.
-Such outcomes are unknown and what might arise from said contact.
+Contact with alien (or from their point of view, native) lifeforms may take place.

 Each of the following sections, list specific, self-contained instances of the game.
 Each has a certain level of development advancemenet, and the next instance builds from the base of the previous.
 Each section below also has links to the corresponding medium.com post that make sure and reference code, elements, objects, walkthroughs, guides, etc.